Flor History, Family Crest & Coats of Arms

 From the historical and enchanting region of Spain emerged a multitude of noble families, including the distinguished Flor family.
 Originally, the Spanish people were known only by a single name.
 The process by which hereditary surnames were adopted in Spain is extremely interesting.
 Surnames evolved during the Middle Ages when people began to assume an extra name to avoid confusion and to further identify themselves.
 Often they adopted names that were derived from nicknames.

 The surname Flor was first found in Asturias, where the Visigothic court took refuge after the Muslim invasion of the peninsula.

-Important Dates for the Flor family
+Early History of the Flor family

 This web page shows only a small excerpt of our Flor research.
 Another 96 words (7 lines of text) covering the years 1128, 1236, 1787, 1789, and 1790 are included under the topic Early Flor History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Flórez, Florez, Flores, Flóriz, Floriz, Flóraz, Floraz, Flor, Florán, Floran, Florián and many more.